Public-key cryptography

-Anyone with the corresponding public key can verify whether the signature matches the message, but a forger who does not know the private key cannot find any message/signature pair that will pass verification with the public key.

-For example, a software publisher can create a signature key pair and include the public key in software installed on computers.

-Later, the publisher can distribute an update to the software signed using the private key, and any computer receiving an update can confirm it is genuine by verifying the signature using the public key.

-As long as the software publisher keeps the private key secret, even if a forger can distribute malicious updates to computers, they cannot convince the computers that any malicious updates are genuine.

-Public key algorithms are fundamental security primitives in modern cryptosystems, including applications and protocols which offer assurance of the confidentiality, authenticity and non-repudiability of electronic communications and data storage.
-They underpin numerous Internet standards, such as Transport Layer Security (TLS), SSH, S/MIME and PGP.
-Some public key algorithms provide key distribution and secrecy (e.g., Diffie–Hellman key exchange), some provide digital signatures (e.g., Digital Signature Algorithm), and some provide both (e.g., RSA).
-Compared to symmetric encryption, asymmetric encryption is rather slower than good symmetric encryption, too slow for many purposes.
-Today's cryptosystems (such as TLS, Secure Shell) use both symmetric encryption and asymmetric encryption, often by using asymmetric encryption to securely exchange a secret key which is then used for symmetric encryption.
+Public key algorithms are fundamental security primitives in modern cryptosystems, including applications and protocols that offer assurance of the confidentiality and authenticity of electronic communications and data storage.
+They underpin numerous Internet standards, such as Transport Layer Security (TLS), SSH, S/MIME, and PGP.
+Compared to symmetric cryptography, public-key cryptography can be too slow for many purposes, so these protocols often combine symmetric cryptography with public-key cryptography in hybrid cryptosystems.

 Description

 Before the mid-1970s, all cipher systems used symmetric key algorithms, in which the same cryptographic key is used with the underlying algorithm by both the sender and the recipient, who must both keep it secret.
 Of necessity, the key in every such system had to be exchanged between the communicating parties in some secure way prior to any use of the system – for instance, via a secure channel.
-This requirement is never trivial and very rapidly becomes unmanageable as the number of participants increases, or when secure channels are not available, or when, (as is sensible cryptographic practice), keys are frequently changed.
+This requirement is never trivial and very rapidly becomes unmanageable as the number of participants increases, or when secure channels are not available, or when (as is sensible cryptographic practice) keys are frequently changed.
 In particular, if messages are meant to be secure from other users, a separate key is required for each possible pair of users.

-By contrast, in a public key system, the public keys can be disseminated widely and openly, and only the corresponding private keys need be kept secret by its owner.
+By contrast, in a public-key cryptosystem, the public keys can be disseminated widely and openly, and only the corresponding private keys need be kept secret.

-Two of the best-known uses of public key cryptography are:
+The two best-known types of public key cryptography are digital signature and public-key encryption: